Workers Compensation

 • Any other incident that occurs in the ordinary course of work

-Do I need to prove fault?
+Do I Need to Prove Fault?

 No, because workers’ compensation is a no-fault form of insurance your employer carries, which means as long as your accident happens in the normal course of work, you don’t have to prove someone else acted poorly to get covered.